 After spending the rest of the morning preparing for a meeting, I boarded the 12:50 train to London Euston.
-This time the signals behaved themselves and I actually made it to my meeting with the careers office.
-Meeting over, I headed across to the Gunmakers pub to meet up with my mentor.
+This time the signals behaved themselves and I actually arrived in London on time.
+I headed across to the Gunmakers pub to meet up with my mentor.
 As we had both missed lunch and it was far too early for a main evening meal, we decided to have a look at the bar snack menu.
 Although the menu was quite limited I decided to try the Buttermilk fried chicken sandwich.
 It was ‘interesting’.A couple of hours later I found myself back in Hardy’s, ordering fish and chips followed by Gooseberry Fool.
 My friend tried and failed to convince me to order something different.
 When it comes to food my motto has and always will be “if it ain’t broke, don’t fix it”.

 Wednesday – Rest

 The train journey from London to Birmingham was uneventful; the journey from Birmingham to Four Oaks was a nightmare.
 Once I’d recovered from the train journey from hell, I decided to start mapping out the academic paper I’d rather foolishly promised my PhD supervisor I’d complete by the middle of August.
 Given that it took me six months to write my last paper, I suspect my supervisor will be disappointed.

 Thursday – 20 mins easy